Mysore Manjunath

 Mysore Manjunath (born in Mysore, India), is an Indian violinist.
-The son and disciple of violinist Vidwan S. Mahadevappa, Manjunath performed his first concert at the age of eight in Mysore as a child prodigy storming in to the music world.
-Trained under his father, Manjunath, and brother Mysore Nagaraj, received special coaching in violin technique and improvisation.
-He is one of the Mysore brothers duo enthralling audiences around the world with his mellifluous music and astounding mastery of the violin.
-As press describing him, he has metamorphosed his prodigious talent to blossom into brand ambassador of Indian classical music.
+The son and disciple of violinist Vidwan S. Mahadevappa, Manjunath performed his first concert at the age of eight in Mysore as a child prodigy.
+He is one of the Mysore brothers duo.
 He is honored with the Sangeet Natak Akademi Award by government of India, bestowed by the president of India at the Rashtrapathi Bhavan in New Delhi.

 Education

 Manjunath did his Master of Music at the University of Mysore securing first Rank with 4 Gold Medals and was awarded Ph.D by the University of Mysore.